hackshackers/hackshackers-hugo/content/news/2022/01/sigma-awards-open-entries.md

 ---
-Title: Sigma Awards are open for entries
+Title: The Sigma Awards are open for entries
 Authors:
 - Samantha Sunne
 date: "2022-01-07"